jb-engine/challenges_archived/django/README.md

 - Add Django Nested Routers library to your project by using Pipenv

 - Design your API according to specifications below.
-You can use ModelViewSet and ModelSerializer to automatically handle the diffent API HTTP methods, and test and customize if any customization is needed.
+You can use ModelViewSet and ModelSerializer to automatically handle the different API HTTP methods, and test and customize if any customization is needed.
 Knowing that, create urls, views, serializers for all your models so that:
   - endpoint /schools/:id/students will return students who belong to school :id (GET)
   - endpoint /schools/:id/students will allow student creation in the school :id (POST)
   - your nested endpoint will allow GET/PUT/PATCH/DELETE methods on /schools/:id/students/:id